Why Use A sAUNA?

 People looking to improve their Heart Health – A five-year study, on a population size of 2315 men, found that those who used the sauna multiple times a week decreased their likely hood of heart disease.

-Normal cognitive function relies on sufficient blood flow to the brain and peripheral nervous system, so cardiovascular diseases and cognitive decline often go hand-in-hand.
-For example, hypertension alters the structure of cerebral blood vessels and impairs blood flow to the brain.
-Poor cerebral blood flow is commonly observed in mice and humans and may contribute to impaired amyloid-beta clearance, thereby accelerating the progression of Alzheimer's disease.
-In addition, heat exposure increases the production of BDNF to promote neurogenesis – the growth of new neurons in the brain (as described above).
-Findings from a large observational study of middle-aged men living in Finland demonstrated that men who used the sauna four to seven times per week had a 65 percent reduced risk of developing Alzheimer's disease, compared to men who used the sauna only one time per week.
+Normal cognitive function relies on sufficient blood flow to the brain & peripheral nervous system, Findings from a large study demonstrated that men who used the sauna four to seven times per week had a 65% reduced risk of developing Alzheimer's disease, compared to men who used the sauna only one time per week.

 Reduces Blood Pressure